dispel4py/dispel4py/doc/tutorial.rst

     SimplePE: Processed 1 iteration.
     Outputs: {'MyFirstPE3': {'output': [1]}}

-By default, without providing any input, the producer PE only processes once and only produces one number, the number 1 which is not divisible by 3 so this is the result of our workflow.
+By default, without providing any input, the producer PE only processes once and only produces one number, the number 1 which is not divisible by 3 so this is the output stream of our workflow.

+In the output above, you can see that PEs are assigned an integer ID to uniquely identify them within the graph, as you can use more than one PE of the same kind in a graph.
+In this graph the producer PE is assigned the ID ``TestProducer2`` which is a combination of its class name and a number, and ``MyFirstPE3`` is the ID of our own PE.

 To run more than one iteration, you can specify the number with the parameter ``-i``, say 20 times::